 The Green Bond Verification Framework helps to illustrate the sustainability quality and thus the social and environmental added value of TenneT's Green Bond issuances.
 The verification framework clearly defines the eligible categories and encloses specific sustainability criteria in order to verify the sustainability performance of the Green Bond.
-Using quantitative indicators allows to measure the sustainability performance of the bonds, to set ambitious targets and to report on progress.
-In addition, impact indicators provide investors with concrete information on environmental added value.
+Using quantitative impact indicators allows measurement of the sustainability performance of the bonds, to set targets and to report on progress.
+In addition, quantitative impact indicators provide investors with concrete information on environmental added value.